How to play Boutique Hotel Manager

 • Players take turns starting from the youngest, proceeding clockwise.

-• At the start of their turn, a player may change one Price Die.
+• At the start of their turn, a player may change one and only one Price Die.

 • The player draws and reveals a Guest Card, which shows the type of stay the guests are trying to book.